corbindavenport/vault/README.md

-This is a collection of software projects I made when I was 10-13 years old.
+This is a collection of my oldest software projects that I could find and weren't already stored on a separate repository.
 Most of them can run in a browser from [corbindavenport.github.io/vault](http://corbindavenport.github.io/vault/).

 ### [Virtual IIgs (11/2/2009)](virtual-2gs/)
 Front-end for the [ActiveGS](http://activegs.freetoolsassociation.com/) browser plugin.
 Needs the ActiveGS plugin to function.